Wikifab/wikifab-main/README.md

 Warning : this will change the home page of your wiki, if you do not want this, simply execute the command without param "--setWikifabHomePage"

+### 8. Permissions

+Finaly, make sure that server has write permissions on directories "images/" and "images/avatars/".

 Now you should have a wikifab like wiki.
 Please contact us if you have any difficulties.